35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 description: Small 'sruggling' traders told to leave Elephant Arcade
 date: 2025-06-16T09:48:45.515Z
 ---
-The Southwark News has reported that small traders at the Elephant Arcade are to be evicted.
+The [Southwark News has reported](https://southwarknews.co.uk/area/elephant-and-castle/traders-evicted-from-elephant-and-castle-shopping-arcade-as-private-landlord-hands-back-control-of-struggling-retail-space-to-southwark-council/) that the small traders at the Elephant Arcade are to be evicted.
 The traders were relocated to the Arcade, a converted indoor carpark at the bottom of council block Perronet House, when they were displaced in 2020, by the demolition and redevelopment of the Elephant and Castle Shoppin Centre.

 SN reports that Southwark Council says.....